GreatGazoe/DreamColorESP/README.md

 ![alt text](data/UpdateHtml.png)

-First upload "SPIFFS.bin" with "Update FileSystem" wait untill "Update Success!!" and reboot, then upload "DreamColorESP.bin" with "Update Firmware" wait again untill update has finished.
+First upload "SPIFFS.bin" with "Update FileSystem" wait untill "Update Success!!" and reboot, then upload "DreamColorESP.bin" with "Update Firmware", wait again untill update has finished.
 After reboot connect to "DreamColor-ESP-01" device in your network, password is "123456789".
 Open "192.168.4.1" in your webbrowser and you will have access to "DreamColorESP" webserver.
 Complete setup in "WiFi Settings" section.
 Now you can connect your LED-Strip and follow the steps in the "Settings"